csci141/Labs/202440/Lab2/lab2.md

     -   **G:** This requires a single use of the print function.

-**In your python code, you CAN make use of periods, but when the program is RUN, the user CAN ONLY enter integer (non decimal) numbers.**
+**In your Python code, you CAN make use of periods, but when the program is RUN, the user CAN ONLY enter integer (non decimal) numbers.**

 Here's a sample run of the completed code: